davclark/reallygoodmoving.com/upcoming/_posts/2017-06-25-science-feldenkrais-krugman.md

 ---

 This is a training sponsored by the Eastern Region of the Feldenkrais Guild of North America *for Feldenkrais teachers only*.
-It will count as a full day of training for continuing accredidation purposes.
+Don't forget to incorporate it into your own competency plan!

 > 10am-5pm
 > [Holistic Massage Training Institute](http://www.massagetrainingbaltimore.com)